 Dr. Goldberg has been involved with organized medicine for the past twenty years, focusing on advocacy and health policy.
 He has held and currently holds local, state, and national leadership positions with the American College of Surgeons, American Medical Association, and the Society of American Gastrointestinal and Endoscopic Surgeons.
 He is also the past-president of the Maricopa County Medical Society and of the Arizona Chapter of the American College of Surgeons.

 “On behalf of ArMA and our physician members, we congratulate Dr. Goldberg and officially welcome him to his new role as our president.,” said Libby McDannell, CEO of ArMA.
 “He possesses the knowledge and expertise needed to engage with community stakeholders, advocate on important health care issues, and lead our organization into the future.”

 “I am truly honored and humbled to serve as president of this prestigious organization,” stated Dr. Goldberg.
 “Being BOLD will be the theme of my presidency, and I look forward to working with our leadership and members to tackle the complexities of health care.”

-Dr. Pritchard’s personal goals during her presidency include:
+Dr. Goldberg’s personal goals during his presidency include: